goeh/micronaut-url-encoding-issue/README.md

 # Test application

-When a controller method used {+param} reserved characters (like /) are included in the parameter.
+When a controller method uses {+param}, reserved characters (like /) are included in the parameter.
-This is useful when you have a CMS like controller that lets callers specify a path as parmter.
+This is useful when you have a CMS like controller that lets callers specify a path as paramter.
 However using the {+param} directive disables encoding and non-ascii parameters becomes garbage.

     @Controller("/")